For business leaders

 Self-referencing canonicals

 For high-value filter pages you want to rank.
-The page canonicals to itself, signalling it deserves independent indexation.
+The page canonicals to itself, signaling it deserves independent indexation.

 <!-- On /shoes/womens-running -->